 Occupational Therapists are interested in the reasons why an individual does/does not participate in occupation.
-There can be many barriers to this including lack of motivation for doing, limited structure and routine to their day, poor self efficacy, physical/cognitive/communication difficulties and the impact of the environment.
-OT’s deliver personalised assessments and interventions that focus on individual needs.
+There can be many barriers to this including lack of motivation, limited structure and routine, poor self efficacy, physical/cognitive/communication difficulties alongside the impact of the environment.
+Occupational Therapists deliver personalised assessments and interventions that focus on individual needs.
 We recognise the importance of engagement in a balanced range of activities in everyday life in order to maintain physical and mental wellbeing.
 We offer support in various environments dependent on the person’s needs (e.g. home, community, in hospital).
 Occupational Therapy can often work to outline the need for support, or work with the support in place to promote participation where required.

 What can Occupational Therapy do for you?

 Everyone has occupations, or activities, that they do every day.
 Sometimes for individuals with a Learning Disability, these activities can be challenging and can impact on their function and independent living ability.
 Individuals with a Learning Disability can find it harder than others to do the things that they need, and want, to do such as:

 These are the tasks that people need to do every day to keep themselves healthy, safe, clean and feeling good.
 These include activities such as showering, grooming, cooking meals, shopping, travelling, maintaining the house, garden and taking care of pets.
 For more information on how to support activities of daily living click here.
 For more information and examples of visual aids that can support self-care activities please see the Resources page.

 It is important to include leisure time in our daily routines.
 Spending time doing meaningful hobbies and activities can be beneficial for mental and physical health.
 For more information on meaningful leisure activities click here.

 Many individuals with a Learning Disability go onto further education or work following the transition from school.
 This can be a difficult time for a person to adapt to an unfamiliar environment and occupation.